-Eriogonum compositum (Arrowleaf Buckwheat) SE
+Eriogonum compositum (Arrowleaf Buckwheat)

 Plant Description: Small shrubby perennial with a branching crown that stays low to the ground, mat forming.
 The dark green arrow shaped leaves are formed at the base of the plant with thin hairs on the upper surface and white with dense hairs beneath.
 Flower stems have a large, flat topped, tight cluster of small white to yellow flowers.
 From a distance they appear fluffy and light to the touch.